-Writing in the Arts & Humanities SPRING 2021 ONLINE Prepares students for professional and public careers in the Arts & Humanities by emphasizing reading & writing arguments & the kinds of writing needed in further study & executive positions.
+WRTG 3011 Writing in the Arts & Humanities SPRING 2022 ONLINE OR IN-PERSON Prepares students for professional and public careers in the Arts and Humanities by emphasizing reading and writing arguments and the kinds of writing needed in further study and executive positions: summaries, analyses, proposals, research notes, personal essays, reviews and hybrid genres.
+Explores multiple media and genres through collaborative projects, electronic writing, instruction in revision and editing, and exploratory writing to discover ideas.